FG22-GP/214-design-patterns-assignment-aw-ks-af-cb/README.md

 3. **Object Pool**
-   In conjunction with the factory pattern, we utilize an [ObjectPool](https://github.com/FG22-GP/214-design-patterns-assignment-aw-ks-af-cb/blob/main/GameEngine/src/BaseClasses/AsteroidPool.cpp).
+   To help with performance, we utilize an [ObjectPool](https://github.com/FG22-GP/214-design-patterns-assignment-aw-ks-af-cb/blob/main/GameEngine/src/BaseClasses/AsteroidPool.cpp).
 This means we don't have to remove objects from the game.
 Instead, we disable the objects and remake them for future use when they are acquired.
 When initializing, it creates a chosen amount of objects with the help of our factories.
 It will create even more of them, should it run out.

 4. **Flyweight**